lfrestrepog/if-docs/docs/reference/cli.md

 ### `--debug`

-You can provide the `--debug` flag to `ie` in order to display execution logs to the console.
+You can provide the `--debug` flag to `if-run` in order to display execution logs to the console.
 These logs show messages for each operation IF and its plugins are executing.
 For example, your `debug` logs will look similar to the following:

 ```sh
 INFO: 2024-06-12T08:48:02.918Z: Starting IF